 Outsource labor, if this allows you to gain efficiency.
 I insist: it’s vital that when you outsource, you don’t reduce your high standards of service and quality.
 You will have to explain them to your new employees and make sure they are met.
 Only that way you will be able to reduce your labor costs.

-Compare the cost of each area of your business with the value it adds to your products or services.
+Compare the cost of each area of

 - Consider eliminating those areas with high expenses but with little impact on value.